 Server properties are global properties that apply to operations, users, and devices across an entire XenMobile instance.
 Citrix recommends that you evaluate for your environment the server properties covered in this article.
 Be sure to consult with Citrix before changing other server properties.

-Be aware that a change to some server properties requires a restart of each XenMobile server node.
+A change to some server properties requires a restart of each XenMobile server node.
 XenMobile notifies you when a restart is required.

 Some server properties help improve performance and stability.
 For details, see Tuning XenMobile Operations.

 Block Enrollment of Rooted Android and Jailbroken iOS Devices: When this property is

-When this property is False, users can decline enrollment, but may still access apps on their devices through the XenMobile Store.
+false, users can decline enrollment, but can still access apps on their devices through the XenMobile Store.
 When this property is